 With a strong knowledge base of articles for all types of solutions, your HR team can point, click, and send to fulfill requests rather than the manual resolutions of the past.
 This means employees get the answers they need faster, and your team is providing a positive, employee-friendly environment.

 About Karen Clark

-Karen leads the Samanage People Team.
+Karen leads the People Team for ITSM at SolarWinds.
 She has a wide range of experience as an HR executive in the IT and pharmaceutical industries, including recruiting, benefits, and team development in start up and maintenance environments.